The protection of survey databases that contain individually identifiable information is founded on the following statutes:

 The law is enacted to "provide a comprehensive framework for ensuring the effectiveness of information security controls over information resources that support Federal operations and assets."
 FISMA requires each agency to develop, document, and implement an agencywide information security program "providing information security protections commensurate with the risk and magnitude of the harm resulting from unauthorized access, use, disclosure, disruption, modification, or destruction of (i) information collected or maintained by or on behalf of the agency; and (ii) information systems used or operated by an agency or by a contractor of an agency or other organization on behalf of an agency."

 The Education Sciences Reform Act of 2002 (ESRA 2002) authorizes the Institute of Education Sciences (IES) to collect and disseminate information about education in the United States.
 Collection is most often done through surveys.
-This Act, which incorporates and expands upon the Privacy Act of 1974, requires strict procedures to protect the privacy of individual respondents.
+This Act, which incorporates and expands upon the Privacy Act of 1974, requires strict procedures to ensure the privacy of individual respondents. and to protect the confidentiality of the data they provide.

 This Act replaces the National Education Statistics Act of 1994 (NESA 1994).
 (For the full text of the law, see Appendix D.)